mason-bially/ttrpg-xcom/01_mechanics.md

 There are three core attributes that almost all characters have that are commonly used for most checks:

 * **Aim** - The ability to coordinate one's actions.
-Primarily used for aiming weapons.
+Primarily used for aiming weapons and complex physical actions.
 * **Will** - The ability to exert one's will.
 Primarily used for social situations and protecting against psionics.
 * **Tech** - The ability to use one's skills.
 Primarily used for hacking technology and performing specialized tasks.